nawyak99/CS-623-DBMS-final-project/README.md

 I'm attching two files.
-one is with full executed codes (Filename:Final Project Code) second file is with full executed codes aliong with output screen shots and explanation of codes.(CS 623 Project 2)
+one is with full executed codes (Filename:Final Project Code) second file is with full executed codes aliong with output screen shots and explanation of codes.(Filename:CS 623 Project 2) third file is the dataset which I used in this project(Filename:worldcities; Link:https://simplemaps.com/data/world-cities)